You are ready to apply for a mortgage. Your question? Should you take out a fixed-rate loan or an adjustable-rate?

-Before you can decide whether a fixed-rate or adjustable-rate mortgage is right for you, you need to learn the basic differences between the two.
+Before you can decide whether a fixed-rate or adjustable-rate mortgage is right for you, you need to learn the fundamental differences between the two.

 As the name suggests, the interest rate does not change with a fixed-rate mortgage over the term of the loan.
 No matter whether your loan extends for 30 years, 15 years or some other length of time, your interest rate will remain unchanged throughout the duration of the loan.

-An adjustable-rate mortgage works in the opposite way.
+An adjustable-rate mortgage works oppositely.
 Your interest rate will change after a set number of years, often five or seven.
-Usually, the rate starts out lower for the first few years and then changes to a new rate based on a set of economic factors.
+Usually, the rate starts out lower for the first few years and then adjusts to a new rate based on a set of economic factors.
 The rate does not have to go higher after the adjustment period, but it usually does.

 Benefits of a fixed-rate mortgage

 Each loan type comes with its benefits.
-For fixed-rate mortgage loans, the benefit is an obvious one: There are no surprises with this type of loan.
-You'll know each month exactly what your mortgage payment will be.
+For fixed-rate mortgage loans, the advantage is an obvious one: There are no surprises with this kind of loan.
+You will know each month exactly what your mortgage payment will be.
 It will not rise or fall.

 A fixed-rate mortgage loan is especially attractive when average mortgage interest rates are low.
-That has certainly been the case in over the last several years.
-Average interest rates on 30-year fixed-rate mortgage loans averaged about 4.0 percent during 2015.
-That is a bit higher than they've been over the previous few years, but still low from a historic basis.
+That has indeed been the case in over the last several years.
+Average interest rates on 30-year fixed-rate mortgage loans averaged about 3.69 percent in early January 2020.
+That is almost a single percentage point lower than the same time in 2019.
+Rates remain low from a historical basis.